kuhumcst/danish-semantic-reasoning-benchmark/README.md

 ## Credit and reference
 Pedersen, B. S., Sørensen, N. C. H., Olsen, S., Nimb, S. & Gray, S. (in print).
 Towards a Danish Semantic Reasoning Benchmark - Compiled from Lexical-Semantic Resources for Assessing Selected Language Understanding Capabilities of Large Language Models.
-In *Proceedings of the Fourteenth Language Resources and Evaluation Conference*
+In *Proceedings of the Fourteenth Language Resources and Evaluation Conference.*

 [Center for Language Technology, Department of Nordic Studies and Linguistics, University of Copenhagen](https://cst.ku.dk/english/)